 Campaigning: Campaigning is encouraged and may begin January 2 of the election year.
 The Election Committee shall remove any improper signs, etc. No candidate shall remove, relocate, deface, or in any way change another candidate’s advertisement.
 All alleged violations must be submitted in writing, and signed, within 24 hours if the identification of the act to be considered.
 The Election Committee shall refer established violations to the Dean of Students Services for action.

 No literature for a candidate may be posted without his/her approval and approval of the Office of Student Life.
 All political advertisements must contain the name of the responsible candidate and are encouraged to include the dates of the election.
 All publicity must be removed, Twenty-four hours after the poll closes.

 Finances: Student Association shall finance election expenses of the Election committee.
 Candidates for any office shall limit the personal expenses of their campaign to $100.00.
 No other material or media, the cost of which exceeds this combined total figure ($100.00) shall be used in the candidate’s campaign.
 The Election Committee may require a candidate to file a financial report within 72 hours following the election if it suspects the $100.00 limit was exceeded.

 Ballots: The election committee shall submit names to the Director of Information Systems for preparation of the online, electronic ballot for the election.
 Candidates for each office shall be listed alphabetically according to last name.

-Ballot Counting: Ballots shall be tallied by Banner and verified by the Director of Information Systems on Friday, March 1.
-The Election Committee shall post results on the bulletin board outside of the Office of Student Life on Friday, March 1.
+Ballot Counting: Ballots shall be tallied by Banner and verified by the Director of Information Systems on Friday, March 23.
+The Election Committee shall announce results at the March 31 Student Government General Assembly Meeting at 1pm, in the Bateman Center.